feathersjs/docs/frameworks/vuejs.md

 ## Further study
 The Vue documentation is a fantastic source of reference.
 As your app grows, you may become interested in introducing Vuex, a state management library for Vue that's based heavily on Redux.

-Below is an introduction to using Vuex with Vue and Feathers on the backend.
+Below is an introduction to using Vuex with Vue and Feathers on the backend (using Vue 1.0).

 [![Realtime Vue.js and Feathers.js Example](http://i.imgur.com/MhYLgxb.png)](https://www.youtube.com/watch?v=zbhYcxr5ldk "Realtime Vue.js and Feathers.js Example ")